clemak27/homelab/setup/INSTALL.md

   `sudo docker save longhornio/longhorn-instance-manager-nix:v1.5.1 | sudo k3s ctr images import -`
 - the `kustomize.yaml` patches the upstream `longhorn.yaml` accordingly, and
   ArgoCD should deploy it successfully.
+- this needs to be done on every worker node